ParkHhHhHh/maintenance-assistant/README.md

 # Military Vehicle Maintenance Assistant (Mock Data)

-This project is a re-creation of the data processing workflow I performed during my military service as the **primary driver of the battalion commander’s vehicle (1st Vehicle Driver)**.
+This system is a re-creation of the maintenance and operational workflow I experienced during my military service as the **1st Vehicle Driver (battalion commander’s vehicle)**.
-Due to confidentiality, all data has been replaced with mock datasets, but the **logic, structure, and engineering approach** reflect real operations.
+All datasets are simulated to protect confidentiality, but the engineering logic reflects real procedures: tracking vehicle usage, analyzing fault history, and predicting maintenance needs.

 ---

-## 🔍 Problem Statement
+## 🚀 Project Overview
-Military vehicles require continuous inspection and maintenance under harsh conditions.
+Military vehicles operate under demanding conditions and require frequent inspections.
-However, tracking maintenance history and predicting failures manually is inefficient.

-This system:
+This project transforms the manual workflow into a **data-driven maintenance prediction system**.

+### ✔ What the System Does
-- organizes maintenance logs
+- Cleans and structures maintenance logs
-- analyzes fault patterns
-- predicts next maintenance cycle
+- Extracts operational features
+- Trains an ML model to predict `days_until_next_maintenance`
+- Serves predictions through a FastAPI backend
-- provides a clean status dashboard
+- Provides a visualization notebook for insights

 ---

 ## 🛠 Tech Stack
+- **Python** (pandas, scikit-learn, joblib)
-- Python, Pandas, Scikit-Learn
+- **FastAPI**
-- FastAPI
+- **Matplotlib**
-- Matplotlib/Seaborn
+- **Jupyter Notebook**
-- Docker
+- **Modular Architecture**

 ---

-## 📊 Features
+## 📊 System Architecture
-- Data preprocessing pipeline
-- Maintenance prediction model
-- REST API for vehicle status queries
-- Dashboard for visual insights
-- Modular architecture

----

-## 🚀 Results
-- Clear improvement in maintenance scheduling visibility
-- Automated reporting reduced manual workload (simulated)
-- Real-world military workflow successfully abstracted into code

----

-## 📌 Future Work
-- Add anomaly detection
-- Build frontend UI
-- Expand dataset

----

-## ▶ Run Instructions